ISISComputingGroup/ibex_developers_manual/ITC503-Heliox.md

   - Set status of skipped, cancelled and timed out to False
   - Set success status to False
   - Set status to part 1
-  - For each control channel Set to manual heating, 0% heater output and temp setpoint to 0K
+  - Set to manual heating and 0% heater output
   - Set that we are not using tpar PIDs
   - Set autopid to false
   - Write Sorb PID values given by the user in the macros